RadimPesa/cloudify-occi-puppet-example/README.md

 # Cloudify PoC blueprints for OCCI and Puppet

-This is an example of two node deployment of Apache and PostgreSQL started via FedCloud OCCI.
+This is an example of two nodes deployment of Apache and PostgreSQL started via FedCloud OCCI.
 Service deployment is managed by custom Puppet interface which supports r10k (Puppetfile), Hiera bindings and access to Cloudify context (ctx).
 Tested on CentOS 7.x.